Avoidability beyond paths: Open questions and possible generalizations

-This work is supported in part by the Slovenian Research Agency (I0-0035, research programs P1-0285 and P1-0383, and research projects J1-9110, N1-0102, N1-0160, N1-0209, J3-3001, J3-3002, and J3-3003).
-The work was initiated in the framework of a bilateral project between Slovenia and Russia, financed by the Slovenian Research Agency (BI-RU/19-20-022).
-The first and forth authors were working within the framework of the HSE University Basic Research Program.
-The fourth author was supported in part by the state assignment topic no.~0063-2016-0003 and RFBR grant no 20-01-00645.
+This work is supported in part by the Slovenian Research and Innovation Agency (I0-0035, research programs P1-0285 and P1-0383 and research projects J1-3001, J1-3002, J1-3003, J1-4008, J1-4084, J1-60012, J5-4596, and N1-0370) and by the research program CogniCom (0013103) at the University of Primorska.
+The work was initiated in the framework of a bilateral project between Slovenia and Russia, financed by the Slovenian Research and Innovation Agency (BI-RU/19-20-022).
+Part of the work for this paper was done in the framework of bilateral projects between Slovenia and the USA, financed by the Slovenian Research and Innovation Agency (BI-US/22--24--093, BI-US/22--24--149, and BI-US/24--26--088).
+The first and fourth authors were working within the framework of the HSE University Basic Research Program.
+The work of the fourth author was also supported in part by the state assignment topic no.~FFNG-2024-0003.